Sajo8/chukwas-labyrinth/README.md

 # Chukwa's Labyrinth
-TurtleCoin-themed game where you have to escape a maze
+TurtleCoin-themed game where you have to go through a series of mazes in order to reach the treasure

 ## License